Samaritanism: Scholarly perspective

 Modern genetic studies (2004) suggest that Samaritans' lineages trace back to a common ancestor with Jews in the paternally-inherited Jewish high priesthood (Cohanim) temporally proximate to the period of the Assyrian conquest of the kingdom of Israel, and are probably descendants of the historical Israelite population.
 The religion of the proto-Samaritans at this time was probably no different than that of their southern counterparts in Judea.
 This likely remained the case for several centuries after the destruction of the Kingdom of Israel, as Judean cultic reforms instituted by the kings Hezekiah and Josiah experience little opposition extending to the Samaritan people in the north, according to the biblical text.

 Though Samaritans certainly were culturally unique, they were closely intertwined with the Jews to the south.
 As such, Samaritanism likely did not emerge as a distinct tradition until the Hasmonean and Roman era, by which point Yahwism had coalesced into Second Temple Judaism.
 The temple on Mount Gerizim, the central place of worship in Samaritanism, was built in the 5th century BCE, as one of many Yahwistic temples in Samaria.
 However, the temple precinct experienced a centuries-long period of large-scale construction beginning around the 4th century BCE, which indicates that its status as the pre-eminent place of worship among Samaritans had only just been established.
 Likewise, theological debates between Jews and Samaritans are attested as early as the 2nd century BCE, indicating that the Samaritan Pentateuch had already taken shape, in some form.

 The Hasmonean king John Hyrcanus destroyed the Mount Gerizim temple and brought Samaria under his control around 120 BCE, which led to a longlasting sense of mutual hostility between the Jews and Samaritans.
 From this point, the Samaritans likely sought to consciously distance themselves from their Judean brethren, and both peoples came to see the Samaritan faith as a religion distinct from Judaism.

 The relationship between Jews and Samaritans only further deteriorated with time.
-By the time of Jesus, Samaritans and Jews deeply disparaged one another, as evinced by Jesus' Parable of the Good Samaritan.
+By the time of Jesus, Samaritans and Jews deeply disparaged one another, as evinced by Jesus's Parable of the Good Samaritan.

 Beliefs

 The principal beliefs of Samaritanism are as follows:

-"Shema Yisrael (ࠔࠌࠏ ࠉࠔࠓࠀࠋ)" written in Samaritan Hebrew calligraphy is the official symbol of the Samaritans.
+(ࠔࠌࠏ ࠉࠔࠓࠀࠋ) written in Samaritan Hebrew calligraphy is the official symbol of the Samaritans.